-Author, year Int Therapeutic Study name Target pop arm IG detailed description Delivery approach CG description them remember the tips.
-During the feedback moment after 3 and 6 months, participants again received personalized advice based on their previous scores for the psychosocial constructs.
-Additionally, ipsative feedback was given about the participants' alcohol intake by comparing the drinking score at the current visit with that at the last visit or visits.
-Feedback was given about potential change and all scores were illustrated in a graph to enable the respondent to monitor the total change process at a glance.
-At all 3 feedback moments (at baseline, after 3 months, and after 6 months), participants received questions and personal advice alternately.
-Adults IG2 The intervention program, called "Alcohol-Everything within the Limits?!, is a web-based 3-session tailored program targeting adult problem drinking.
-The theoretical framew ork was the I-Change model, which combines different models and integrates them in premotivational, motivational, and postmotivational phases.
-Participants received personalized advice immediately following assessment, which consisted of 5 parts, each focusing on a different psychosocial construct (i.e., know ledge, aw areness, attitude, social influence, self-efficacy, and action-planning).
-The first part of the program served as a starting point of the drinking behavior change process (premotivational phase) by addressing the concepts of know ledge and aw areness, providing participants with information about German alcohol guidelines (not drinking more than 1 [w omen] or 2 [men] standard drinks per day and having at least 2 alcohol-free days a week), and assessed w hether respondents were meeting this guideline by using comparative/normative feedback.
-In addition, participants' scores were depicted graphically using a traffic light symbol (indicating w hether they met, almost met, or did not meet the guidelines).
-To increase participants' know ledge, the relationship betw een alcohol and various diseases w as explained, and information tailored to the respondent's health status w as given about alcohol and pregnancy, and about the possible influence of participants' drinking behavior on their children (if applicable).
-The second part of the program offered personalized feedback concerning the perceived pros and cons of alcohol drinking as perceived by the respondent, with the goal of creating a positive attitude tow ard not drinking more >2/1 [WF] drinks per day.
-The first part explained the importance of social influence in a tailored Web-based PNF After completing the 3rd measurement, respondents were given the link to the intervention website where they could receive personalized advice.
+Author, year Target Int Therapeutic Study name рор arm IG detailed description Delivery approach CG description healthy lifestyle concern, the provider was able to gain the interest and trust of the participant, allowing for a facilitated introduction of the alcohol discussion and the start of cognitive-behavioral skills training.
+The second session maintained the participant-centered focus of MI and stressed the alcohol skills training components of the BASICS program.
+At completion of the second BMI session, participants received the participant feedback document for future reference.
+In addition to the BMI, participants were provided an alcohol-prevention educational brochure, "Drinking: What's Normal, What's Not".
+Schulz, 2013 Adults IG1 The intervention program, called "Alcohol-Everything within the Limits?!, is a web-based 3-session tailored program targeting adult problem drinking.
+The theoretical framework was the I-Change model, which combines different models and integrates them in premotivational, motivational, and postmotivational phases.
+Participants received personalized advice immediately following assessment, which consisted of 5 parts, each focusing on a different psychosocial construct (i.e., knowledge, awareness, attitude, social influence, self-efficacy, and action-planning).
+The first part of the program served as a starting point of the drinking behavior change process (premotivational phase) by addressing the concepts of knowledge and awareness, providing participants with information about German alcohol guidelines (not drinking more than 1 [women] or 2 [men] standard drinks per day and having at least 2 alcohol-free days a week), and assessed whether respondents were meeting this guideline by using comparative/normative feedback.
+In addition, participants' scores were depicted graphically using a traffic light symbol (indicating whether they met, almost met, or did not meet the guidelines).
+To increase participants' knowledge, the relationship between alcohol and various diseases was explained, and information tailored to the respondent's health status was given about alcohol and pregnancy, and about the possible influence of participants' drinking behavior on their children (if applicable).
+The second part of the program offered personalized feedback concerning the perceived pros and cons of alcohol drinking as perceived by the respondent, with the goal of creating a positive attitude toward not drinking more >2/1 [M/F] drinks per day.
+The first part explained the importance of social influence in a tailored message by focusing on the respondent's partner, family friends, and colleagues.
+In the fourth part, preparatory action plans were defined to prepare the intended behavior change.
+The final part focused on self-efficac Web-based PNF After completing the 3rd measurement, respondents were given the link to the intervention website where they could receive personalized advice.